graphile/starter/README.md

 PostGraphile Starter is intended as an off-the-shelf stater project which does your application set-up for you.
 Included is the beginning of an app which uses Node, GraphQL and PostGraphile with a user registration system and the AntD design framework - everything you need to quickly get started with your application idea.

-The Starter's goals are:
+Some of our goals in making this are:

 - Easy to start
+- Simple (just node server and database, no additional services required)
+- Well tested
-- Batteries included
+- Batteries included:
   - User registration, login, forgot password, email management, settings, etc.
   - AntD design framework
   - Preconfigured everything
-- Development speed
+- Development speed:
   - Hot reloading where possible, auto-restart where not
   - Code formatting, linting, type-checking all pre-configured
   - Re-run relevant tests (even database tests) on changes